osscameroon/devsurvey/README.md

 ## How to run with docker

-1. Run `docker build . -t dev-survey`
+1. Run `docker build . -t devsurvey`
 2. Run `docker run -it  -p 3000:3000`
 3. Open `http://localhost:3000` on your web browser